 Each of us has a digital footprint.
 It’s the accumulation of our online data produced over time.
 Together, this data creates a rich picture of our habits and personality.
 This is exactly the information that cyber criminals are looking to exploit.

-As well as individuals, organisations have digital footprints.
-Not only is it made up of general organisational assets and data.
-The data trail of every employee also contributes to the organisation’s digital footprint.
+As well as individuals, organizations have digital footprints.
+Not only is it made up of general organizational assets and data.
+The data trail of every employee also contributes to the organization’s digital footprint.

 For both companies and individuals, digital footprints increase the attack surface for cyber criminals.
 So how do we better understand digital footprints?
 And what can be done to minimise the cyber risk they pose?

 Digital footprint data comes from four different domains.
 The most obvious of these is the public domain.
 This refers to information and data voluntarily shared online, such as posts on public websites or on social media.

 The second source of data is the private domain.
 This is information stored privately in the cloud that could be accessed and exploited by cyber criminals.